Kamille (musician): Artist career

 In 2017, Kamille officially launched her career as an artist in her own right.
 She released her first single "Body" featuring Avelino in October.
-It was quickly followed by her debut EP "My Head's a Mess" on 17 November, released through Virgin records.
+It was quickly followed by her debut EP My Head's a Mess on 17 November, released through Virgin records.

 In March & April 2018, Kamille featured as a live solo artist for the first time when she opened for Jessie Ware on her UK Glasshouse Tour.
-In June 2018 she featured as the vocalist on Gorgon City & Ghosted's 'Go Deep', and in July she released her new solo single 'Emotional' featuring Kranium and Louis Rei.
+In June 2018 she featured as the vocalist on Gorgon City & Ghosted's "Go Deep", and in July she released her new solo single "Emotional" featuring Kranium and Louis Rei.
 The song was later remixed to include verses from Chip and Stefflon Don.

 Kamille featured as the live vocalist for British DJ Jax Jones, performing his song "Breathe" with him in the BBC Radio 1 Live Lounge, at the 2018 Jingle Bell Ball, held at the O2 Arena in London, and on the Christmas Edition of Top of the Pops in December 2018.

 In 2019, Kamille focused her artist efforts on collaboration.
-She appeared as a featured artist on 'My Love' with Dr Vades, as well as 'Easy Loving You' on SG Lewis' EP 'Blue'.
-She also collaborated with GRM Daily on the track 'One More Night' featuring alongside Wretch 32 & WSTRN.
+She appeared as a featured artist on "My Love" with Dr Vades, as well as "Easy Loving You" on SG Lewis's EP Blue.
+She also collaborated with GRM Daily on the track "One More Night" featuring alongside Wretch 32 & WSTRN.

 At the tail end of 2019, Kamille officially launched her record label and publishing company, Pure Cut.
-With herself as the first signing, her first Pure Cut release was single 'Don't Answer' featuring Wiley.
-She then released her first Christmas single on the label, 'Santa x4' featuring Next Town Down.
+With herself as the first signing, her first Pure Cut release was single "Don't Answer" featuring Wiley.
+She then released her first Christmas single on the label, "Santa x4" featuring Next Town Down.